 - 1. A copy of the signed NOI submitted to the executive director; - 2.
-The acknowledgement certificate or other document received from the executive director identifying authorization has been granted;

-- 3. If applicable, a copy of any notice of change (NOC) submitted to the executive director; and - 4.
+The acknowledgement certificate or other document received from the executive director identifying authorization has been granted; - 3.
+If applicable, a copy of any NOC submitted to the executive director; and - 4.
 Any other correspondence received from the executive director related to quarry operations.